GreenGarnets/KoreanOCR-with-deep-text-recognition-benchmark/README.md

 <img src="./figures/koreanTest.PNG">

-We have added Hangul to the project and modified it for reading. trainings studied 500000 sets of Korean and English datasets made using synth text, and the examples of those datasets are as follows.
+We have added Korean to the project and modified it for reading. trainings studied 500000 sets of [Korean](http://ptak.felk.cvut.cz/public_datasets/SyntText/Korean.zip) and English datasets made using synth text, and the examples of those datasets are as follows.

 | Trainning images | GT text |
 | ---         |        --- |